On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Introduction

-In particular, looking for sharp regularity assumptions on the vector fields, it is convenient to consider the space of essentially bounded divergence-measure fields $\DM^\infty(\X)$, namely those $X\in L^\infty(T\X)$ whose distributional divergence is a finite Radon measure.
-This function space was originally introduced in the Euclidean framework by G. Anzellotti in 1983 (\cite{anz}), in order to study the pairings between vector valued Radon measures and bounded vector fields.
+The space $\DM^\infty(\X)$ was originally introduced in the Euclidean framework by G. Anzellotti in 1983 (\cite{anz}), in order to study the pairings between vector valued Radon measures and bounded vector fields.
 One of the main results of his seminal work is an integration by parts formula for $\DM^{\infty}$ vector fields and continuous $BV$ functions on a bounded open set $\Omega$ with Lipschitz boundary.
 In particular, in \cite[Theorem 1.2]{anz} the author proved the existence of essentially bounded normal traces on the boundary of the Lipschitz domain.
 This family of vector fields was then rediscovered in the early 2000's and studied by many authors aiming to a variety of applications of the generalized Gauss--Green formulas (we refer for instance to \cite{ACM, CF2, DMM, LeoSaracco1, scheven2016bv, scheven2017anzellotti, scheven2016dual, Sch, Si2, Si3}).
 At first, the integration domains were taken with $C^1$ or Lipschitz regular boundary, and subsequently the case of sets of finite perimeter was considered in \cite{ctz, comi2017locally, CoT, Si}.
 In particular, in \cite{comi2017locally} the authors extended to $\DM^\infty$ the methods of Vol'pert's proof of the integration by parts formulas for essentially bounded $BV$ functions, \cite{V, VH}.
-The generalized method consists in proving a Leibniz rule for $\DM^\infty$-fields and scalar functions in $BV \cap L^{\infty}$ and in applying this formula to the characteristic function of a set of finite perimeter: then, the Gauss-Green formulas are a simple consequence of some identities between Radon measures derived from the Leibniz rule.
-We refer to \cite{comi2017locally} for a more detailed exposition of the history of the divergence-measure fields and their applications in $\R^{n}$, and to \cite{CCT, crasta2017anzellotti, crastadecicco2, crastadeciccomalusa, LeoSaracco2} for some recent developments.
+The generalized method consists in proving a Leibniz rule for $\DM^\infty$--fields and essentially bounded scalar functions of bounded variation and in applying this formula to the characteristic function of a set of finite perimeter: then, the Gauss--Green formulas are a simple consequence of some identities between Radon measures derived from the Leibniz rule.